Stevens Point Area School District Transition Services

 Project SEARCH is an international employment training program for students and young adults with disabilities.
 It consists of:

-- Curriculum focused on employability skill development
+Curriculum focused on employability skill development

-The goal is for students finishing the program is to secure competitive integrated employment of at least 16 hours per week.
+The goal for students finishing the program is to secure competitive integrated employment of at least 16 hours per week.

 Dorothy O’Connor, Project SEARCH Instructor, 715 347 3950, doconnor@pointschools.net